-Progressive MS Day – recognized on March 28th – is a day of awareness initiated by Genentech in partnership with the MS advocacy community to recognize those living with progressive forms of MS. This annual day offers an opportunity for people affected by MS, patient advocates, healthcare providers, governments and industry to share stories online and show their support for people living with progressive forms of MS. It is also an opportunity to call for more research to better understand the underlying biology of the disease, to discover and develop new therapeutic options, and to advance care and reduce disability.
+Progressive MS Day – recognized annually on March 28th – is a day of awareness initiated by Genentech in partnership with the MS advocacy community to recognize those living with progressive forms of MS. This annual day offers an opportunity for people affected by MS, patient advocates, healthcare providers, governments and industry to share stories online and show their support for people living with progressive forms of MS. It is also an opportunity to call for more research to better understand the underlying biology of the condition, to discover and develop new therapeutic options, and to advance care and reduce disability.

-“Progressive MS Day is a chance to honor all the people living with debilitating forms of MS who overcome a variety of challenges, whether physical or emotional, every single day,” said Anne Gilbert, Director of Programs with Can Do MS. “We hope to raise awareness of the need for more education about how to cope with these challenges, research, and new treatments for progressive forms of MS. Progressive MS Day is an important first step in acknowledging the needs of the MS community.”
+“Progressive MS Day is a chance to honor all the people living with debilitating forms of MS who overcome a variety of challenges, whether physical or emotional, every single day,” said Anne Gilbert, Director of Programs with Can Do MS (2015- 2020).
+“We hope to raise awareness of the need for more education about how to cope with these challenges, research, and new treatments for progressive forms of MS. Progressive MS Day is an important first step in acknowledging the needs of the MS community.”

 “When I first heard there would be a Progressive MS Day, I was excited and grateful,” said Jennifer.
 “To have a day dedicated to Progressive MS reassures me we aren't forgotten, but that we are an important part of the MS community and make a significant contribution to the fabric of those of us living with MS. A day focused on progressive forms of MS empowers those of us living with this disease and means so much.”